 Minimize distractions.
 With time tracking software in place, employees are held accountable for their actions, and therefore are inclined to work with better time management.
 Less distractions means there is a better chance of high quality work and that it’s getting done in a timely manner.

 How To Combine Tracking with Project Management

 There are many project management software options that either integrate with or offer an internal time tracking tool such as Asana and ClickUp.
 Asana integrates with time-tracking app Everhour.
 ClickUp, which offers Asana integration, offers a customizable platform for users looking for a solution that fits their projects.
 Several others like Trello offer a similar solution.
 Regardless of the project management software you use, syncing up with time tracking software within the platform should be simple and intuitive (and if not, you should probably choose a different software tool).

 Great external apps exist that should be used in combination with your project management software if it lacks integrated time tracking.
 These include:

 Each set of tools comes equipped with its own set of features, but generally, you can expect idle timeout, screenshot functions, reporting, offline time tracking, basic project management features, project management software integrations, and manual time adding or deleting.
+Integrations are crucial, and platforms like Asana offer full integrations with time tracking tools that workplace productivity astronomically!
 Together, these features help create a cohesive program with all the features in place to make managing your team tasks easier than ever.